 Our query returns the following:

 SQL ALTER TABLE has a wide range of other functions.
-You can use the statement to change the position of a column, modify columns, or rename a column.
-These functions are outside of the scope of this article, but if you are interested in exploring more advanced
+You can use the statement to drop a column or rename a table column in an existing table.